Born and raised in Detroit, MI

 By forty, he was surrounded by death, including his pregnant common-law wife.
 Resigned that his life was nearing an end, using the last of his will to survive, Dimitri turned to a radical solution: Ibogaine.

 In 2003, he sought out an Iboga treatment center in Europe.
-Initially he planned to visit his ancestral home in Greece to die after the treatment, but Bwiti and Iboga had other plans.
+Initially he planned to visit his ancestral home in Greece to die after the treatment, but that was not to be.
 Iboga ended his dependency to drugs (without withdrawal) and started him on a journey of spiritual and emotional recovery.

 Returning home with an evangelical zeal, Dimitri sought out and met the father of the Ibogaine movement, Howard Lotsof, who quickly became his mentor.
-In an effort to bring the medicine that healed him to those without access, he attended approximately 500 underground Ibogaine ceremonies and traveled to Gabon, West Africa, to become initiated into the Bwiti.
+In an effort to bring the medicine that healed him to those without access, he attended approximately 500 underground Ibogaine ceremonies and traveled to Gabon, West Africa, the source iboga.

 Dimitri currently offers many different services to assist people in need of help.
 To learn about the different options click here visit the home page of this site.